Endless Winter: Plot

-Flash runs around the world trying to help everyone while the other heroes deal with the Frost King's monsters in different cities and no one has heard from Aquaman yet.
-Flash passes out after being ambushed by the ice monsters, but Black Adam rescues him and Flash saves Iris West from ice monsters.
+Flash runs around the world trying to help everyone while the other heroes deal with the Frost King's monsters.
+Flash passes out after being ambushed by the monsters, but Black Adam rescues him and Flash saves Iris West.

-In the present, Jimmy Olsen and Lois Lane are about to be killed by some ice monsters on top of the Daily Planet when Superman saves them.
-After making sure they're safe, Superman goes out to help people and is soon overwhelmed by the ice monsters.
-Superman flies off to his hometown Smallville to save Krypto and his adopted parents Jonathan and Martha Kent.
-After getting a reassuring pep talk from them, Superman leaves to help more people.
-Back in Metropolis, Lois writes an article for the people of Metropolis, inspiring them not to lose hope, even during these harsh times.
-Meanwhile in Gotham City, Sebastian Stagg and his research team are still trying to uncover the secrets of the ice sample that Stagg Enterprises took from the Arctic Circle.
+In the present, Jimmy Olsen and Lois Lane are about to be killed by ice monsters on top of the Daily Planet building when Superman saves them.
+After making sure they are safe, Superman goes out to help people, but is soon overwhelmed.
+In Gotham City, Sebastian Stagg and his research team are still trying to uncover the secrets of the ice sample taken from the Arctic Circle.
 They have discovered that the ice contains Kryptonian crystals and a mysterious energy signature.
 They have also discovered that there are people buried underneath the ice and they are still alive.